-Currently, Gemma is supporting the development of Passing by Indigo Griffiths, winner of the Theatre Royal Haymarket Master Class Trust’s Pitch Your Play competition 2018.
-Passing is a new play exploring the cultural phenomena of racial passing - the use of skin colour as a form of social currency.
-The project has received support from the Arts Council England, the Nuffield Southampton Theatres, The Bunker Theatre, Women@Rada and the Theatre Royal Haymarket Masterclass Trust.
-Gemma and Indigo have been in active collaboration on Passing since June 2017.
-Gemma directed a staged reading of Passing at the Theatre Royal Haymarket in November 2018.
+Currently Gemma is developing Passing in collaboration with Indigo Griffiths, a new play exploring the cultural phenomena of racial passing - the use of skin colour as a form of social currency.
+Passing won the Theatre Royal Haymarket Masterclass Trust’s Pitch Your Play competition 2018.
+In November Gemma directed a staged reading of Passing at the Theatre Royal Haymarket.

 The Press on Gemma Aked-Priestley: